jundalisay/superb/content/en/superphysics/principles/chapter-11.md

 ---
+heading: "Chapter 11"
 title: "What is Socratic Dialectics?"
-heading: "The same as David Hume-level Critical Thinking"
+# heading: "The same as David Hume-level Critical Thinking"
-date: 2019-01-02
+# date: 2019-01-02
+date: 2020-12-20
 image: "/covers/socrates.jpg"
 description: "The Dialectics of Socrates unifies metaphysics and science into a single body of understanding"
-linkb: "/superphysics/what-is-superphysics"
+linkb: "/superphysics/principles/chapter-10"
 linkbtext: "What-is-superphysics?"
 linkf: "/superphysics/solutions/ideology-matrix"
 linkftext: "Ideology-matrix"